Excess sitting is dangerous in so many ways, but so is untreated sleep apnea. Which is worse for the body?

 • Heart arrhythmia (atrial fibrillation)

-• Damage to inner walls of blood vessels
+• Damage to the inner walls of blood vessels

 • Vehicular crashes due to falling asleep at the wheel